OpenZeppelin/erc20-onboarding/readme.md

 ## Assumptions

-This on-boarding plan takes the following assumptions:
+This on-boarding plan considers the following assumptions:
-- There is an already deployed token contract that follows the ERC20 standard
+- There is an already deployed token contract that follows the ERC20 standard.
-- The token contract is not frozen or paused, meaning token holders can trade this token
+- The token contract is not frozen or paused, meaning token holders can trade this token.

 ## On-boarding plan